August 27, 2019

 However, in rare cases, there are signs that something is really wrong.
 These are serious concerns that need to be addressed ASAP.
 You really need to call your doctor right away.
 Because these are the ones that, if not treated, can be fatal.
 However, most pregnancy-related deaths can be prevented and early treatment is key.
 One way to catch these issues earlier is for you to recognize something as a symptom and report it quickly.
 We’ll go through some of the top causes of maternal and pregnancy-related deaths, so you’ll know what to look out for.

 There are many different types of infections that develop during the postpartum period.
 While rare, some can be serious and life-threatening if not treated.
 The most common types of infection are surgical site infections (SSIs) and endometritis (uterine infections).
 The telltale sign of infection is a fever of 100.4℉ or higher.
+Abdominal pain, foul-smelling discharge, or redness at the incision site if you had a cesarean section are other signs that warrant a call to your doctor.

 Postpartum Hemorrhage is when you have more bleeding than normal after delivery.
 Usually the uterus contracts on its own after delivery, which puts pressure on the bleeding blood vessels where the placenta was attached.
 If the contractions are not strong enough, the blood vessels will keep bleeding, causing hemorrhage.
 It usually occurs within 24 hours, but can occur up to 12 weeks after delivery.
 Besides uncontrollable bleeding, other symptoms include low blood pressure, dizziness, and high heart rate.

 Postpartum cardiomyopathy (PPCM) is when your heart has trouble pumping blood to your body and it typically occurs between the final weeks of pregnancy and the first 6 months after delivery.
-Symptoms include shortness of breath, racing heart or skipped beats, leg swelling, fatigue, frequent urination at night, swollen veins in your neck, and low blood pressure.
+Symptoms include shortness of breath, chest pain, racing heart or skipped beats, leg swelling, fatigue, frequent urination at night, swollen veins in your neck, and low blood pressure.
 This condition is often missed because these symptoms are mis-attributed to other causes, so if you’re experiencing any of these, talk to your doctor to rule this out.

 Postpartum preeclampsia is a serious condition related to high blood pressure (hypertension) that usually occurs within 48 hours of childbirth, but can develop up to six weeks postpartum, or later.
-Symptoms include high blood pressure, upper abdominal pain, nausea, changes in vision, swelling of the hands or face, vomiting, severe headaches, seizures, decreased urination, and shortness of breath.
+Symptoms include high blood pressure, upper abdominal pain, nausea, changes in vision, swelling of the hands or face, vomiting, visual changes, severe headaches, seizures, decreased urination, and shortness of breath.

 Postpartum depression is one of the most common mood disorders during the postpartum period, affecting an estimated 20% of new mothers.
 Some of the most common symptoms include crying and sadness, irritability and anger, suicidal thoughts, changes in appetite and/or sleep, and feelings of hopelessness.
 Postpartum depression and other perinatal mood & anxiety disorders can lead to substance use disorder, overdose, suicide or accidental death.
 In fact, suicide is one of the leading causes of maternal death in the first year after childbirth.